Froslaud/LogBrainfy/README.md

 Please note:

 - Data stored locally on your device can also be removed by uninstalling the application or deleting content manually.
-- Synchronization data (if applicable) will be removed from our servers after account deletion.
+- Synchronization data will be removed from our servers after account deletion.
 - The deletion process is irreversible.